This post may contain affiliate links. Please read our disclosure policy.

 - It balances minerals.
 Stress depletes minerals, and when stress becomes chronic, it can lead to imbalanced sodium levels and low potassium.
 This drink helps to support the body with sufficient potassium, sodium, and trace minerals, which the adrenals need for the production of cortisol, aldosterone, and adrenaline.

 - It’s rich in vitamin C. Vitamin C is a powerful antioxidant that helps your body mitigate stress, synthesize hormones, and support immune function.
-Your adrenal glands store vitamin C and use it to produce stress hormones, including cortisol.
+Your adrenal glands use vitamin C to produce stress hormones, including cortisol.
 Because stress depletes vitamin C, it’s an essential component of the drink.

 - It fights fatigue.
-Minerals are the body’s “spark plugs”.
-They are involved in over 20,000 enzyme reactions and help create energy at a cellular level.
-Your adrenal glands help to balance key minerals, specifically sodium and potassium, which control cellular hydration.
-When your are stressed or dealing with adrenal dysfunction, this can lead to rapid depletion of minerals and electrolytes, which can cause fatigue, lightheadedness, sleep issues, and more.
+Minerals are the body’s “spark plugs” that help create energy at a cellular level.
+Your adrenal glands help to balance key minerals and electrolytes, specifically sodium and potassium, which control cellular hydration.
 Supporting your body with key minerals and electrolytes provides your cells with the substrate it needs to create energy and hydrate cells.

 Mixing Tips